DuanWong/typing-game/README.md

     Players need to enter as many correct words as possible within the specified time.
     Once the timer ends or the player completes all word input, the game ends.
-    After the game ends, the player's history record will be displayed.
+    After the game ends, the player's score will be displayed.
+At the same time, the top10 history record will be displayed.
   </p>
   <p>
     This game developed by Duan.